Welcome to your How to Define a Niche step by step action plan.

 - Appliances Refrigerators = 3,000 searches a month, 36,000 searches a year

 NOTE: All stats used in this article are monthly search numbers are approximate Google search numbers pulled from Jaaxy.
+(These exact numbers will change over time.)

 Based on the results above, the refrigerator niche gets a lot of search activity on the internet.
 This is a good sign and worth continuing to explore.